sjentsch/lsjDocs/Ch06/Ch06_DataHandling_2.rst

 A key concept that a lot of data transformations in jamovi rely on is the idea of a **logical value**.
 A logical value is an assertion about whether something is true or false.
-Thit is implemented in jamovi in a pretty straightforward way.
+This is implemented in jamovi in a pretty straightforward way.
 There are two logical values, namely ``TRUE`` and ``FALSE``.
 Despite the simplicity, logical values are very useful things.
 Let us see how they work.